 - 2 tbsp brandy or cognac (optional)

-During the cook crush the peppercorns with a heavy skillet or with a mortar and pestle so that they are coarsely ground.
-Think of “quartering” the peppercorns but don’t crush them too finely or they may scorch in the pan.
-Peel and mince the shallot.
+4) Meanwhile, crush 2 tbsp peppercorns with a heavy skillet or with a mortar and pestle so that they are coarsely ground; don’t crush them too finely or they may scorch in the pan.

-After the cook, remove the steaks from their Suvie pan and pat the pan dry.
-Add the baby potatoes and press down to smash in an even layer.
-Drizzle the broccoli and potatoes with olive oil, salt and pepper to taste.
-Broil for 7-10 minutes until browned.
+5) After the cook, remove the steaks from the Suvie pan and dry the pan.
+Add the baby potatoes to the empty pan and press down to smash in an even layer.
+Transfer broccoli to a clean, dry Suvie pan.
+Drizzle the broccoli and potatoes with olive oil, and season with salt and pepper to taste.
+Broil for 7-10 minutes or until browned.

-During the broil heat 2 tbsp butter in a skillet.
-Remove the steaks from the vacuum packaging and pat dry.
-Add the steaks to the hot skillet and sear for 30 seconds per side.
-Flip another two times so that the steak cooks for about 1 minute per side.
-Remove the steak and set aside to rest while you make the peppercorn sauce.
+6) Meanwhile, heat 2 tbsp butter in a heavy skillet.
+Remove the steaks from packaging and pat dry thoroughly.
+Add the steaks to the hot skillet and sear for about 1 minute per side, or until well browned.
+Remove steaks and set aside.

-Reduce the heat and add the crushed peppercorns to the remaining butter in the pan, cook for 1-minute stirring frequently to keep the peppercorns from scorching.
+7) Reduce the heat and add the crushed peppercorns to the pan, cook for 1 minute, stirring frequently to keep the peppercorns from scorching.
 Add the shallots and saute until tender, about 2 minutes.
-[Optional: Add 2 tbsp brandy or cognac and cook for 1 minute to cook off the alcohol, be careful if you are working with an open flame as the alcohol can ignite].
-Whisk in the chicken stock, creme fraiche, and dijon mustard.
-Simmer for 1-2 minutes until the sauce is reduced and coats the back of a spoon, season to taste with salt and more fresh ground black pepper.
+Carefully add 2 tbsp brandy or cognac (if using) and cook for 1 minute to cook off the alcohol.
+(Be careful if you are working with an open flame as the alcohol can ignite.)
+Whisk in 1/4 cup chicken stock, 1/4 cup creme fraiche, and 1 tsp Dijon mustard.
+Simmer for 1-2 minutes until the sauce is reduced and coats the back of a spoon, season to taste with salt and more freshly ground black pepper.

-Divide the potatoes and broccoli between two places.
+8) Divide the potatoes and broccoli between two plates.
 Slice the steak against the grain or serve whole.
-Spoon the sauce over the steaks.
-Bon appetit!
+Spoon the sauce over the steaks just before serving.